berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 gender_node = {__cachearray=array, __depth=5}
 ```

 This works, but adds some complexity, because if you create alternate subscript paths like: `root.person.3.male` and then `person.4.female`.
-Then the code has to detect that the cache array is full at numeric id_node, and create a duplicate cache-array after all.
+Then the code has to detect that the cache array is full at numeric `id_node`, and create a duplicate cache-array after all.
 It also complicates the Lua code because the C code now has to return a depth as well as the array.

 Although it does speed up node creation, it's still not as much as expected, because it's also slowing down node creation simply by adding the __depth field to the object.[^closure_trial]